open-webui/docs/docs/tutorials/integrations/web_search.md

 ```

 </details>

-Now, copy the modified `searxng` folder to the same directory as your compose file.

 Alternatively, if you don't want to modify the default configuration, you can simply create an empty `searxng-docker` folder and follow the rest of the setup instructions.